Vietnam.vn - Nền tảng quảng bá Việt Nam

 nghệ thuật sống”- Ảnh 6.

-Lillian also invented several household items such as the foot-operated trash can and the small shelf on the refrigerator door - items common in households today.
+Lillian also invented several household items such as the pedal-operated trash can and the small shelf for refrigerator doors – things that are common in households today.

 Lillian Moller Gilbreth - “Một thiên tài trong